Code-Institute-Submissions/milestone-project-162/README.md

 <h2>Features</h2>

-*The game features three overlays and a main page.*
+*The game features three overlays and the main page.*

 - Overlay *"seconds"* is the first thing a player sees when visiting the site.
-This overlay is a black and white gif of a woman's knees, lifting up her skirt above them and placing the skirt back down aswell.
+This overlay is a black and white gif of a woman's knees, lifting up her skirt above them and placing the skirt back down as well.
 The title is How Naughty is your memory?
-And under that you can select the amount of seconds that you would like to complete the game.
+And under that, you can select the number of seconds that you would like to complete the game.
 When you click on the play icon, the overlay closes.

-- Index.html page features a memory game of 30 cards, a countdown of the seconds that the player chose and a counter of flips.
-The cards flip on click and display a drawing of a pin up, they are paired - when the player finds two the same they stay 'open'.
-This lasts until all cards are flipped, on what the *"victory"* overlay is activated, or the countdown finishes and the *"lost"* overlay is displayed.
+- Index.html page features a memory game of 30 cards, a countdown of the seconds that the player chose, and a counter of flips.
+The cards flip on click and display a drawing of a pin-up, they are paired - when the player finds two the same they stay 'open'.
+This lasts until all cards are flipped, on which the *"victory"* overlay is activated, or the countdown finishes, and the *"lost"* overlay is displayed.

 - *"Victory"* overlay displays a black and white gif of a sexy moving Dita von Teese and the text: Victory, enjoy your Teese.
 After 6 seconds the overlay changes automatically to the *"seconds"* overlay.

-- *"Lost"* overlay displays a black and white gif of a stern looking woman, with the text: Oh no!
+- *"Lost"* overlay displays a black and white gif of a stern-looking woman, with the text: Oh no!
 You lost.
 After 6 seconds the overlay changes automatically to the *"seconds"* overlay.

 *Features to implement in the future:*

-- The game could be improved by making the player choose the amount of cards aswell
+- The game could be improved by making the player choose the number of cards as well
 - Adding more games with the same theme to choose from
 etc